improv-wifi/website/src/ble.md

 Sends a request for the device to either get or set its name.
 This could mean different things depending on the device manufacturer.
 It may alter the default "hostname" or not.
 If setting both this property and hostname, it is recommended to set hostname first then device name.
-It should generally accept any UTF-8 encoded string however some device manufacturers may choose not to support characters outside the ASCII range.
-Getting this property should
-(unless it contains non-ASCII characters) return the same value as the Device Info's "Device Name" (4th) property.
+Getting this property should return the same value as the Device Info's "Device Name" (4th) property.

 Command ID: `0x06`